 But Everything is Quantified

-We live in an amazing time of computers, the internet, and global connectivity.
+We live in an amazing time of computers, the internet and global connectivity.
 The Information Age has heralded new industries such as Big Data, Quantified Self, and The Internet of Things.
-The global population plugged into the network of computers is staggering and what we’re seeing more and more is that we’ve moved beyond a family computer to having multiple forms of connection, some worn 24 hours per day feeding numbers into vast databases.
+The global population plugged into the network of computers is staggering and what we’re seeing more and more is that we’ve moved beyond a family computer to having multiple forms of connection, some worn[?]
+24 hours per day feeding numbers into vast databases.
 Our society is obsessed with numbers!
 To name a few, let’s go down a list:

 Social media: Number of followers, retweets, YouTube views, Facebook Friends, Instagram Hearts.